Table of Contents

 A clinical correlate to glycerophospholipid structure that illustrates a complex lipid is Dipalmitoylphosphatidylcholine (DPPC), which is the major lipid of lung surfactant.
 It is a protein-lipid mixture that is essential for normal pulmonary function, where it resides on the surfaces of the cells that form the alveoli.
 Premature-born infants are at risk of developing respiratory distress syndrome, characterized by difficulty breathing due to alveolar collapse.
 The treatment for this is to pump exogenous surfactant into the baby’s lungs.

 How Macromolecules Come Together: Hydrolysis & Condensation Reactions

 Biopolymers can be built from constituent monomers or broken down into constituent monomers through the process of anabolism or catabolism, respectively.
 Condensation reactions are the chemical process by which two molecules are joined with the loss of water, and is the process by which carbohydrates, proteins, nucleic acids, and proteins are synthesized from simpler subunits.
 Because water is lost, this process can also be called dehydration synthesis.

 A-H + B-OH → A-B + H2O

-Hydrolysis reactions are those in which the addition of water allows for essentially to opposite process of condensation to occur, thereby cleaving a larger molecule into smaller substituent molecules.
+Hydrolysis reactions are those in which the addition of water allows for essentially to the opposite process of condensation to occur, thereby cleaving a larger molecule into smaller substituent molecules.